turtleand/build/src/content/posts/2025-11-29-mocker-python/index.md

 ```python file=./sandbox/email_service.py
 ```

-The high-level `notify_user` function imports `send_email` and closes over that name.
-Tests therefore patch `email_service.send_email`, not `email_gateway.send_email`.
+Because the high-level `notify_user` function imports `send_email` and closes over that name, tests patch `email_service.send_email`, instead of `email_gateway.send_email`.

-## 2. Which should be the target?
+## 2. What should be the target?

 **Rule of thumb:**

 > Patch the **name visible inside the module under test**, not the original place where the object was first defined.
-In other words, patch “where it is used” instead of “where it is defined".
+In other words, patch “where it is used” instead of “where it is defined”.

 ---

 ## 3. A minimal custom PocketMocker

-Now let’s build our own **mini version** of `mocker` so you can see all the moving parts.
+Now let’s build a **mini version** of `mocker` to show all the moving parts.

-We won’t use `unittest.mock.patch` at all.
-We’ll do the work manually with:
+We won’t touch `unittest.mock.patch`; instead we’ll do the work manually with:

 * `importlib.import_module`
 * `getattr` / `setattr`